MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/envision-planning-for-service-management-and-quality-complete-guide.md

 -   **Customer responsibility**.
 You and your organization are responsible for managing various aspects of the Office 365 service, on-premises network, and user endpoints.
 For example, as new IP addresses are added to Office 365, you must update the appropriate firewalls to allow communication to the new endpoints to avoid user disruption.

-For detailed guidance for service management planning, see **Planning for Service Management.**
+For detailed guidance for service management planning, see **[Planning for Service Management](https://docs.microsoft.com/MicrosoftTeams/envision-planning-for-service-management-and-quality-complete-guide#Plan-for-service-management)**.

 #### Network